the mentors and their students,

 “Contrary is the wrong word, isn’t it… but you do worry too much.”

 “I am not worrying!
-I’m… I’m… I am approaching this with the correct level of seriousness!” he declared accusingly.
+I’m… I’m… I am approaching this with the correct level of seriousness!” the blonde declared accusingly.

 “Is that what’s bothering you?
 Has the thought of seeing our beloved director got you all in a stir?”

-There was a pause as he awaited her response to his somewhat negative assessment (‘she brought it on herself,’ he reflected, ‘bringing up that Hematite thing at a time like this… as if!’).
+There was a pause as she awaited the dark Gem’s response to her somewhat negative assessment (‘she brought it on herself,’ she thought, ‘bringing up that Hematite thing at a time like this… As if!’).

-When she did reply, it was not with the sort of apologetic response that he’d been expecting.
+When the reply did come, it was not with the sort of apologetic response that she’d been expecting.

 Not at all…

-“…So what do you think your fusion dance would be like?” she asked, replacing the truculent look on his face with one of total astonishment.
+“…So what do you think your fusion dance would be like?” asked the black Gem, replacing the truculent look on her face with one of total astonishment.
 “I reckon she’d have to lead, and she’d definitely want to keep a firm grip on you: make sure you don’t start with your own steps while she’s doing her thing.
 Not that I think you’d object to doing her thing with her…”

-He stared at her in disbelief, and she looked back into his sky blue eyes, neither saying a word.
-It occurred to him how ridiculous they must look, and how little had been accomplished by their thoroughly inane conversation.
+The blonde stared at her in disbelief, and the darker Gem looked back into her sky blue eyes, neither saying a word.
+It occurred to her how ridiculous they must look, and how little had been accomplished by their thoroughly inane conversation.

-He began to laugh, and immediately recognising the source of his amusement, she did the same.
+She began to laugh, and immediately recognising the source of her amusement, her partner did the same.

-When they’d regained some semblance of seriousness the blond smiled at her, letting her know that he was glad that she was there.
-But his expression faded quickly — replaced by a rare look of undisguised anxiousness.
+When they’d regained some semblance of seriousness she smiled at the darker Gem, letting her know that she was glad that she was there.
+But her expression faded quickly — replaced by a rare look of undisguised anxiousness.

-“Glare?” she prompted him after some moments of silence.
+“Glare?” the black Gem prompted after some moments of silence.

 “Are you going to tell me what’s bothering you now?” she asked quietly.